tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 This is problematic because its main attraction is that it's the simplest authentication provider to set up.
 When configuration is done through a JSON file, it is much simpler to write a `patrons` dictionary than to try to get SIP2 working.
 But when configuration is done through a web interface that expects a relatively small number of scalar configuration values, it becomes a lot less simple (relatively speaking) to input this kind of configuration.

-In the interests of simplicity it might be better to allow MockAuthenticationProvider to accept only a single username and password (the one designated as the test username/password).
+In the interests of simplicity it might be better to allow MockAuthenticationProvider to accept only a single username and password (the `test_username` and `test_password`).

 ## `CleverAuthenticationAPI`